alecive/alecive.github.io/_posts/2018-10-09-Student-opportunities.md

    * Linux (all the robot code runs on Ubuntu)
    * ROS, the Robot Operating System

-It is not necessary to have _all_ the skills I listed above, however, experience with at least one of the tools/techniques and a willingness to learn others as needed will allow us to do some cool research!
+It is not necessary to have _all_ the skills I listed above, however, experience with at least one of the tools/techniques and willingness to learn others as needed will allow us to do some cool research!
+At the end of your project, you will have expertise in (in random order):

+ * ROS, the Robot Operating System
+ * Robotics perception
+ * Robotics control
+ * Computer science skills
+ * Machine learning (depending on project)
+ * Optimization techniques (depending on project)

+If all goes well, a conference publication for the senior projects is more than reasonable.
+Plus, a cool robot demo is always something to be proud of!! :sunglasses:

 ### If you are a current CU student